Michae1CC/aws-cdk-examples/dynamo-vpc-gateway-endpoint/README.md

 team to check and set the values of flags for clients.
 This works using a lambda to consume the http request and uses the query parameters provided in the request to make the appropriate api calls to the dynamo table.
-Of course, we don't want anybody to make these requests.
+Of course, we don't want any public user to make these requests.
 Hence a cognito client has been added to ensure requests made against the `flag` route carry and valid bearer token in their `Authorization` headers.
 The cognito client validates the users against a Okta OIDC provider (acting as our corporate idp).